What Can You Do With a Criminology Degree?

-Career Options for a Bachelor's Degree in Criminology
+Criminology Career Options for a Bachelor's Degree Holder

 For those who haven't yet decided what to study, it's important to distinguish between criminology and criminal justice.
-Though they are certainly complimentary fields of study, they focus on different sides of the same coin.
+Though they are complementary fields of study, they focus on different sides of the same coin.

 People who study criminology look at crime as a social phenomenon and thus a social problem.
 They study all aspects of crime and its effects on society as a whole.
 Students of criminal justice, on the other hand, focus on the system in which crime is detected, prosecuted and punished.